Hydrodynamic interactions in a binary-mixture colloidal monolayer: Binary--component monolayer

-Depending on the values of the parameters, different regimes for the effective dynamics~(\ref{eq:nbSurf}) of the big particles are found.
-This can be visualized most easily in the plane spanned by the parameters $\Peb$ and $\Pes$, see \fref{fig:Deff}.
+The effective diffusivity of the big particles is shown in \fref{fig:Deff}, which allows one to identify different dynamic regimes depending on the values of the parameters, as summarized in Table \ref{tab:regimes}.
+This can be visualized easily in the plane spanned by the parameters $\Peb$ and $\Pes$, see \fref{fig:Peplane}.
 In this diagram, the limit of no HI at all, which is obtained formally by letting $\eta\to\infty$ (i.e., setting Oseen tensor to zero) unconditionally in the model \eqs{eq:dynamicsbin}, corresponds to the origin, $\Peb=\Pes=0$, see \eqs{eq:peclet}.
-When HI play a role, one can identify several dynamical regimes grossly separated by ``fuzzy'' boundaries, across which the transition in the dynamical behavior is smooth.
+When HI play a role, the dynamical regimes are grossly separated by ``fuzzy'' boundaries across which the transition in the dynamical behavior is smooth.

-When $\Pes \ll 1$ (that is, at small scales for the small particles), the evolution of the two kinds of particles is effectively decoupled: the small particles evolve as if unmixed ($\nhs^\mathrm{(adia)}\approx 0$ in \eq{eq:nsSurf}) and without experiencing HI ($\Lambda_+\approx \delta$), whereas the big particles also evolve as if unmixed (pure case) but under the effect of the HI among themselves,
+When $\Pes \ll 1$ (that is, at small scales for the small particles), the evolution of the two kinds of particles is effectively decoupled, as if unmixed: the small particles neither notice the big ones ($\nhs^\mathrm{(adia)}\approx 0$ in \eq{eq:nsSurf}) nor experience HI ($D_\mathrm{s}^\mathrm{(pure)} \approx \Db$), whereas the big particles evolve as in the pure case under the effect of the HI among themselves,

 compare with \eq{eq:Deff}.
-Therefore, the presence of small particles is irrelevant for the big ones, which, depending on the value of $\Peb$, will appear to exhibit either normal or anomolous collective diffusion.
+Therefore, at sufficiently small scales, the presence of small particles is irrelevant for the big ones, which, depending on the value of $\Peb$, will appear to exhibit either normal or anomalous collective diffusion.

 A dynamic coupling mediated by HI only occurs in the opposite limit $\Pes \gg 1$ (large scales for the small particles): the big particles follow Fick's law (i.e., no anomalous collective diffusion), albeit with a possibly renormalized diffusivity,